gordonrix/maple/README.md

 ### Multi-Dataset Mode

 When timepoints are configured, the dashboard automatically operates in multi-dataset mode, allowing you to:
-- Compare multiple timepoint groups in a single session
+- View multiple sample groups in a single session
 - Switch between datasets using the dataset selector widget
 - Visualize enrichment scores when enrichment analysis is enabled